 Procore Championship: Ben Griffin leads charge of US Ryder Cup players but Scottie Scheffler eight behind

-Ryder Cup rookie Ben Griffin set an impressive clubhouse lead, with Russell Henley and JJ Spaun heading the chasing pack, on a strong Friday for several members of Keegan Bradley's US side in the second round of the Procore Championship.
+Ryder Cup rookie Ben Griffin leads the Procore Championship with Russell Henley and JJ Spaun heading the chasing pack, on a strong Friday for several members of Keegan Bradley's US side.

 All but two of the 12 players who will take on Team Europe at Bethpage Black from September 26-28, live in full on Sky Sports, are in the field this week in Napa, California.

-And Griffin - who will make his Ryder Cup debut as a wildcard following his first two PGA Tour wins this year - finished his second round leading two US team-mates at the top of the leaderboard, as it stood mid-way through Friday's action.
+And Griffin (-14) - who will make his Ryder Cup debut as a wildcard following his first two PGA Tour wins this year - finished his second round three shots ahead of US team-mate Henley (-11) who shares second place with Jackson Koivun.

 - Leaderboard: Procore Championship (external site) ⬆️⬇️